The Ghost Dance 1980 Review

 It doesn’t take log for us to realise that there’s sure to be a twist in the plot towards the climax and even though it may seem fairly ‘old-hat’ by today’s standards, the conclusion was fairly ingenious for its time of release.
 Native Americans are always intriguing and mystic characters for the silver screen, but hiring a cast of competent actors that carry the appearance, heritage and dramatic credibility is never an easy task for a film crew on a meagre budget.
 With that said, the performances here are reasonably good and credit to Victor Mohica for a strong turning as the leading man.

-Ghost Dance is not a hidden-gem, but it is decent enough for true genre fans to appreciate.
+So this may not be a hidden-gem, but it is decent enough for true genre fans to appreciate.
 It seems somewhat unfair that whilst utter dross like Don’t go in the Woods can live on in the hearts of slasher aficionados, Ghost Dance has been largely forgotten.
 Slight problems with pacing do not detract from a decent entry to the cycle.
 I recommend viewers get used to watching this kind of entertainment…you never know when the Hollywood financial bubble could burst……….

 Final Girl: √√